Santiago Véscovi: College career

 Tennessee coach Rick Barnes said in December 2019 that it was "highly unlikely" that Véscovi would play in his freshman season, indicating that he would likely redshirt to learn the system.
 However, with the loss of Lamonte Turner to injury, there was an opening for Véscovi to start at point guard.
 He was cleared to play for the team on 3 January 2020.
 One day later, he made his college debut, scoring 18 points, shooting 6-of-9 from three-point range, in a 78–64 loss to LSU.
 He also posted six rebounds and four assists, while committing nine turnovers.
 On 11 February, he recorded a freshman season-high 20 points and eight assists in an 82–61 win over Arkansas.
 In a game at Auburn on 22 February, an Auburn fan was ejected and barred from future games after yelling a xenophobic taunt at Véscovi.
 He started in all 19 of his appearances as a freshman, averaging 10.7 points, 3.7 assists, 3.3 rebounds and 1.2 steals per game.
 As a sophomore, Véscovi averaged 8.7 points, 3.7 rebounds and 3.1 assists per game.
 As a junior, he averaged 13.3 points, 4.4 rebounds, 3.2 assists and 1.7 steals per game.
 Véscovi was named to the First Team All-SEC as a junior.
 On 26 March 2022, he declared for the 2022 NBA draft while maintaining his college eligibility.

+Professional career

+After going unselected in the 2024 NBA draft, Vescovi signed with the Golden State Warriors on July 1, 2024 to play the NBA Summer League.

+On July 27, he signed a two-year contract with Spanish club Baxi Manresa.
+In June 2025 he returned to Uruguay to play for Peñarol of the Uruguayan Basketball League as a franchise player.